- Religion and Philosophy»

 Click here for more info.My apologies for any confusion.

 Because a verse taken out of context can mean anything.
-That's why a majority of so called preachers get their teachings wrong.
+For example, Luke 11 9.

 Whether you believe that later parts were written in Greek, Aramaic, Hebrew, Paleo-Hebrew, etc, you need to remember that these people did not speak English.
 So meaning can be lost in translation or it can be misunderstood.
 That is another reason why we must remember the cross references as I stated above.
 For example, let's look at this.